rivm-syso/SBooScripts/vignettes/Development/BasicsOfDevelopment.md

 Several main parts of the model are important to understand:

 - Compartments: The main 4 compartments (air, water, soil, sediment).
-  These are also called ‘maxtrix’.
+  These are also called ‘matrix’.

 - Subcompartments: Divide the 4 main compartments into different subcompartments with different properties (e.g. soil –\> naturalsoil,